Article/Mention

 April 12, 2024

-Charlie Beckham Jr., a partner in the Haynes and Boone, LLP Houston Office, was recently featured in a Law360 article and a Q&A following being elected to take over as chair of the Board of Directors at The American College of Bankruptcy.
+Charlie Beckham Jr., a partner in the Haynes Boone Houston Office, was recently featured in a Law360 article and a Q&A following being elected to take over as chair of the Board of Directors at The American College of Bankruptcy.

 Melissa Kibler, senior managing director at financial and restructuring consulting firm Accordion Partners and the immediate past chair at the college, told Law360 that since she has worked closely with Beckham at ACB, he has brought a collaborative, fun and quick-thinking insight to the college.